Services, Quality Standards, and Licensing

-- 24-Hour staffing to meet the scheduled and unscheduled needs of residents (Note: This does not mean that skilled nursing must be available 24 hours a day.)
+- 24-Hour staffing to meet the needs of residents (Note: This does not mean that skilled nursing services must be available 24 hours a day.)

 - Social services